WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

 ####<a id="addcommit">Add and Commit</a>

-    git add .   # Adds all files or specify the specific files git commit -m "This is a git message for the commit"  # Commit with msg git commit -a -m "Made a change"  # Automatic Adds and Commits
+    git add .   # Adds all files or specify the specific files git commit -m "This is a git message for the commit"  # Commit with quick message git commit -a -m "Made a change"  # Automatic Adds and Commits git commit # Pulls up your editor and lets you make your commit message and description git commit --amend  # modify the most recent commit instead of creating an entirely new commit, be careful it replaces entirely as a new commit

+Note that `git commit --amend` is commonly used to edit a few files that we would like to say add to the commit or to modify the commit message.
+Don't amend if you're on a publish branch that others are working off of because you'll rewrite history!

+####<a id="commitmsg">Commit Message</a>

+Try to follow these rules for making a good git commit message: https://chris.beams.io/posts/git-commit/ The key things are:

+* Think about the context about a change; a diff tells you what changed, but the commit message should say why it changed
+* Be concise and consistent

 ####<a id="branches">Create Branch, Checkout Branch</a>